ExpediaGroup/graphql-kotlin/website/versioned_docs/version-3.x.x/schema-generator/schema-generator-getting-started.md

 ---
 ## Install

-Using a JVM dependency manager, simply link `graphql-kotlin-schema-generator` to your project.
+Using a JVM dependency manager, link `graphql-kotlin-schema-generator` to your project.

 With Maven: